Skip to content

 61. Evidence of monitoring deforestation and/or ecosystem conversion?

-The company reports that it has an HCV management plan which is assessed and accredited by licensed assessors.
+The company reports that it has an HCV management plan that is assessed and accredited by licensed assessors.
 It also conducts annual audits to ensure that all plantations, including plasma smallholders, and suppliers comply with its sustainable agriculture policy.
 However, the monitoring and auditing process is unclear.

 • P